remarshal-project/remarshal/README.md

 # Installation

-You will need Python 2.7 or Python 3.3 or later.
+You will need Python 2.7 or Python 3.5 or later.
+Earlier versions of Python 3 may work but are not supported.

 You can install the latest release from PyPI using pip.